skrinjarf/evoSnake/README.md

 - Reverse controls item
 - Info window for all items
 - Places where snake can go through its body
-- Moving snake by multiple fields (arrow + num key)
-- Moving snake to edge of board (arrow + shift key)
-- Moving snake to edge of its body (arrow + ctrl)
 - Settings where user can set above mentioned controls
 - Battling agains AI snake
 - Set predefined number of pauses for game